|A consultation on candidate pilot HPMAs began on 6 July 2022 and will run until 28 September 2022.|

 By setting aside some areas of sea with high levels of protection, HPMAs will allow nature to recover to a more natural state, allowing ecosystems to thrive.
 Their key purpose is biodiversity recovery.

-Government recently responded to the recommendations of the Benyon Review and committed to designate a number of pilot HPMAs in 2022 in English waters.
+Government responded to the recommendations of the Benyon Review and committed to designate a number of pilot HPMAs in English waters.
 Government will use powers under the Marine and Coastal Access Act (2009) to bring forward pilot HPMAs.

 During this pilot phase of HPMAs we aim to improve our understanding of: